 A

 Treatment strategy differs by DLK grade (severity).
-For Grade 1–2, treat with frequent instillation of prednisolone 1% eye drops every 1–2 hours.
+For Grade 1–2, treat with prednisolone 1% eye drops every 1–2 hours.
 Most cases improve with this steroid eye drop therapy.
 For Grade 3, consider flap lift and irrigation in addition to the above.
-Grade 4 (central stromal melting) requires urgent flap lift and irrigation, and systemic steroid administration may also be considered.
-Do not self-judge; if you notice subflap opacity or vision loss after surgery, contact your ophthalmologist promptly.
+Grade 4 (central stromal melting) requires urgent flap lift and irrigation, and systemic steroids may also be considered.
+Do not self-judge; if you notice flap opacity or vision loss after surgery, contact your ophthalmologist promptly.

 The incidence of flap complications varies greatly depending on the surgical technique (microkeratome vs. femtosecond laser), facility experience, and patient selection criteria.
 The incidence rates obtained from major literature are shown below3)12).